 The various movements and trends that have revolutionized contemporary living standards are characterized by different properties and goals.
 This article will discuss several of the most popular green building techniques and describe their differences.

 Let's start with the LEED standard - LEED (Leadership in Energy and Environmental Design) is a standardization system created by the United States Green Building Council (USGBC) to assess the environmental performance of buildings, houses and buildings. other types of construction.
 Initially, this movement was launched with the goal of increasing awareness of high environmental quality buildings in America.

 The LEED Points System

-Having fiberglass windows in a LEED project can bump up the points significantly.
-Although the u-values, air infiltration SHGC and other crucial ratings are not entirely considered, fiberglass windows are much more durable, environmental friendly and energy efficient than other frame materials such as vinyl aluminum and wood.
-Essentially, the windows used add points to the "Energy and Atmosphere" category of LEED's point system.
-Fibertec’s fiberglass LEED windows are Energy Star rated as well, making them recognized by the leading organizations in America for energy efficient products.
+The use of fiberglass windows in a LEED project can increase the number of points significantly.
+While U-factor, air infiltration rate, CARS coefficient and other critical factors are not fully considered, fiberglass windows are much more durable, environmentally friendly and energy efficient. than other materials used for window frames, including aluminum, wood and vinyl.
+Fibertec fiberglass windows are also Energy Star certified, which allows them to be considered by major organizations in the Americas as energy efficient products.

 Passive House Construction

-Fiberglass windows can contribute greatly to the performance of a Passive Home when installed properly.
-By combining high performance fiberglass windows with low insulating values can increase the passive solar gain while limiting cooling when necessary.
-Fibertec has contributed to all three of the mentioned building methods because fiberglass windows contribute to each technique in different ways, according to the demands and standards of each type of building technique.
-Choose the method according to the goal you are trying to achieve for yourself and for your home.
+Fiberglass windows can greatly contribute to the performance of a passive house when installed properly.
+By combining the excellent performance of fiberglass windows with low insulation values, it is possible to increase the passive solar energy gain, while limiting cooling when necessary.
+Fibertec contributes to the three construction methods mentioned because fiberglass windows contribute to each technique in a different way, according to the requirements and standards of each type of construction technique.
+Choose the method according to the goal you are trying to achieve, for yourself and for your home.